codegouvfr/sill/docs/deploying.md

 ![](./assets/webhook.png)

 Type some random string as secret.
-You then need to provide it to `sill-api` so it know it can trust the ping to be genuin (you can do that later, for now just write down the secret).
+You then need to provide it to `sill-api` so it know it can trust the ping to be genuine (you can do that later, for now just write down the secret).

 ![](./assets/webhook-2.png)